 One trick to make your coach seat feel like first class is to book the bulkhead or exit row so you have plenty of legroom.
 Travel hack: Take your carry-on bag and turn it into a leg rest, after takeoff, of course.
 The photo above depicts what I’m talking about.

 If you’re flying, chances are you’ll be checking bags.
-Most major carriers charge around $120 for two checked bags on a roundtrip ticket.
-Some low fare carriers, like Spirit, can charge up to $100 just for a carry-on bag so do your research in advance.
+Most major carriers charge around $160 for two checked bags on a roundtrip ticket ($35 for the first checked bag and $45 for the second).
+Some low fare carriers, like Spirit, can charge up to $65 just for a carry-on bag so do your research in advance.
 Travel hack: Southwest Airlines gives customers two checked bags for free.
 Travel hack 2: If traveling domestically, ship your bags via Ground (do it at least five days in advance) so you don’t have to deal with checking bags, getting slapped with unexpected fees, arriving to the airport early, standing around for what seems like an eternity waiting for them to come out, risk getting stuff stolen or the bags lost.
 When I checked my bag with FedEx or UPS, I didn’t even need to find a box; they shipped it as is.
 Another advantage of not traveling with large bags is that you can take public transportation, which can save you time and money, especially in cities like New York and Chicago.
-Tip: If shipping to a hotel, be sure to call them in advance to find out if they charge a receiving fee, which might negate the savings.
+Tip: If shipping to a hotel, be sure to call them in advance to find out if they charge a “receiving fee,” which might negate the savings.
+There’s also services out there that will come to your door like LugLess.

 The TSA allows wrapped gifts but if there’s something in the gift that needs to be inspected, they will open it and they don’t always do it gently.
 Rather than spending time wrapping your gifts before your flight, just do it at your destination.
 Your hotel or host will have scissors and tape.
 Just pack your wrapping paper or pick some up when you arrive.